VandolinHimself/Trex-GPT/README.md

 # Trex-GPT

-A Google Chrome extension that interactions with the ChatGPT service.
+A Google Chrome extension that interacts with the ChatGPT service.

 ## Table of Contents